 Best convertible learning tower

-We love the Wander Child convertible activity tower because of its clever design.
+We love the Montessori HOUSE bed Kitchen Helper tower because of its clever design.
 It doubles as a table and chair as well as a learning tower so you can use it in many different ways to keep your kids entertained and learning.

-There are a few other models that also provide this folding functionality but the Wander Child does it best.
+There are a few other models that also provide this folding functionality but the Montessori HOUSE bed does it best.
 The top section of the tower folds down and the step becomes a bench while the bottom of the platform is not the table.
 Really cool!

-The Wander Child activity tower is sleek, well built and has amazing reviews.
+The Montessori HOUSE bed activity tower is sleek, well built, and has amazing reviews.
 Take a look at this cool product on Etsy if you’re looking for a learning tower with a little twist.